 - Simulation and gaming – case-based simulations, interactions, and behaviors of individuals in specific scenarios, etc.

-People competences include self-explanatory areas like self-reflection and self-management, personal integrity and reliability, personal communication, relationships and engagement, leadership, teamwork, conflict and crisis, resourcefulness, negotiation, results orientation.
+People’s competencies include self-explanatory areas like self-reflection and self-management, personal integrity and reliability, personal communication, relationships and engagement, leadership, teamwork, conflict and crisis, resourcefulness, negotiation, and results orientation.

 Practice competences include design that defines the high-level choices, goals, objectives and benefits that include various demands and expectations as well as prioritization, scopethat describes specific boundaries, time that focuses on order and planning of the delivery, organization and information that deals with the organization and its internal information and communication flows, quality thatdescribes the demands and organization of both process and product quality and its controls, finance that includes money, resources that includes human and other types, procurement that includes acquiring of resources, plan and control as integration and control of all activities, risk and opportunity that is identified, prioritized and have mitigation techniques, stakeholders that are assessed and engaged, change and transformation that reflect changes in the organization necessary for realizing the benefits, and select and balance that describes selecting and balancing components of programmes and portfolios.

-To obtain any of the above-mentioned certifications, an individual has to show knowledge of the competences as described by the IPMA International Competence Baseline and to consistently apply those, taking responsibility in a leading role in a professional manner taking into account relation to the clients to manage their projects in a predictable, professional way.
+To obtain any of the above-mentioned certifications, an individual has to show knowledge of the competencies as described by the IPMA International Competence Baseline and to consistently apply those, taking responsibility in a leading role in a professional manner taking into account related to the clients to manage their projects in a predictable, professional way.

 I have personally pursued the IPMA Level D certification five years ago and it helped me greatly in my professional career.
 Recently, I decided to take a step further and obtained Level C certification.
 An IPMA Level C certification required me to prove my experience in a project management role in a complex project environment within an organization.
-It required a proof that within the last six years I had a minimum of three years of experience as a project manager.
-With a passing requirement of 80% on theoretical written exam, I am proud to pass with around 90% and to confirm the competences, knowledge, and experience in the field.
+It required proof that within the last six years, I had a minimum of three years of experience as a project manager.
+With a passing requirement of 80% on the theoretical written exam, I am proud to pass with around 90% and to confirm my competencies, knowledge, and experience in the field.